Early Life and Education of Britney Spears: A Complete Timeline

 In 1984, Britney Spears began attending dance lessons in Kentwood and was selected to perform as a solo artist at the annual recital.

-After the cancellation of The All-New Mickey Mouse Club in 1994, Britney Spears returned to Mississippi and enrolled at McComb's Parklane Academy.
+After The All-New Mickey Mouse Club's cancellation in 1994, Britney Spears returned to Mississippi and enrolled at McComb's Parklane Academy.

 April 1999: Rolling Stone Cover Controversy

-In April 1999, Rolling Stone published a cover featuring a 17-year-old Britney Spears in lingerie, sparking controversy and calls for a boycott from the American Family Association due to its perceived mix of innocence and sexuality.
-Spears defended the image, asserting her strong morals and desire to break away from a bubblegum pop image.
+In April 1999, the cover of Rolling Stone featuring a 17-year-old Britney Spears in suggestive clothing sparked controversy, leading to calls for a boycott of her albums due to the perceived mix of innocence and sexuality.
+Spears defended the photos and her strong morals.

 June 2002: Opening of Nyla Restaurant